GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

     names; you will use them in later steps.

 1. Remove the default network.
-1. Open your shell session and confirm that you have the required software properly installed:
+1. Open your shell session and confirm that you have the required software installed:

         terraform -v && gsutil -v && gcloud -v